TayJen/talking_bot_lolita/README.md

 pip install -r requirements.txt
 ```

-First start up will be the longest, as all the models must be downloaded.
+First start up will be the longest, as the whisper model must be downloaded.
 After that the startup takes approx 5-10 seconds.

 To start the bot run: